NexusSocial/skilltree/README.md

 - ✅ [OpenXR 6dof headset and controller tracking](skills/openxr-6dof)
 - 📋 OpenXR Vive trackers (`XR_HTCX_vive_tracker_interaction`)

-Note: The OpenXR stuff should be unblocked soon, there are community crates being developed to add openxr to bevy right now.
-See also

 ### Demo List

 - 📋 Comparison of different bevy networking libraries for shared state